-Continuing our super-easy science experiments for kids that you can do this summer, is this experiment on static electricity.
+Continuing our super-easy science experiments for kids that you can do, is this static electricity science experiment.
 This experiment is so simple that I thought Monkey wouldn’t be interested at all, and almost didn’t try it, but she loved it!

 In fact, after we were done doing the official experiment, Monkey continued to test out the process on her own.
 I consider that a successful project!

 Static Electricity Science Experiment

 This experiment shows children the power of static electricity first-hand.

 - Toilet paper

 - Other tiny objects (like dirt or tiny sequins)